erik1066/fedora-setup-guide/README.md

 See https://wiki.mozilla.org/Privacy/Privacy_Task_Force/firefox_about_config_privacy_tweeks for advanced privacy-related Firefox configuration options.

-This Fedora 40 Setup Guide does _not_ list all the options on the site above.
+This Setup Guide does _not_ list all the options on the site above.
 It's recommended you visit that site and decide on each option for yourself.
 However, a few privacy tweaks are important enough that they are worth mentioning here.

 Open `about:config` in your Firefox URL bar and accept the warning to proceed with making these privacy tweaks.